 - Pornography

+- Alcohol

+- · Conventional weapons

 - Coal

+- Gambling

 - Gas

 - · Nuclear weapons

-- ∩il
+- Oil

 - · Arctic drilling and oil sand

 - Tobacco

 - · Controversial weapons

 Description of the policy to assess good governance practices of the investee companies

 Good governance practices of investee companies are addressed in various layers of the security selection process of direct investments.
 Companies are screened for good governance by assessing, among other elements, their employee relations, pay practices, management structures and tax compliance.